Experimental observation of anomalous supralinear response of single-photon detectors: Abstract

 \section{Abstract}

 The linearity of single-photon detectors allows accurate optical measurements at low light levels and using non-classical light in spectroscopy, biomedical imaging, optical communication, and sensing.
 However, in practice the response of single-photon detectors can exhibit intriguing nonlinear effects that may influence the performed measurements.
-Here, we demonstrate a direct single-source method for absolute measurement of nonlinearity of single-photon detectors with unprecedented accuracy.
+Here, we demonstrate a direct single-source measurement of absolute nonlinearity of single-photon detectors with unprecedented accuracy.
 We discover a surprising supralinear behavior of single-photon avalanche diodes and show that it cannot be explained using known theoretical models.
 We also fully characterize sub- and supra-linear operation regimes of superconducting nanowire single-photon detectors and uncover the supralinearity under faint continuous illumination.
 The results identify new detector anomalies that supersede existing knowledge of nonlinear effects at the single-photon level.
-These effects are of particular importance to cutting-edge applications of single-photon detectors in quantum metrology.